joaovitorpd/form_mobx/README.md

 ## Purpose

-This project was developed by me (**João Vitor**) as a learning exercise to deepen knowledge of state management in Flutter using MobX.
+I developed as a learning exercise to deepen knowledge of state management in Flutter using MobX.

 ## Technologies Used